Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Results

 Under these sufficient requirements, the optimal environmental conditions to rapidly eradicate $R$ in large but fluctuating populations can be estimated from equations~\eqref{det_eq_N}-\eqref{det_eq_x},~\eqref{det_eq_Nc}, and~\eqref{eq:tdip}.
-First, in the mild environment (\(K=K_+\)), $R$ needs to be able to evolve to the coexistence equilibrium \(N_R=N_{th}\), requiring an average time of \(\nu_{+}^{-1}\gtrsim s^{-1}\).
-Second, after the switch from mild to harsh environment (\(K_+\rightarrow K_-\)), $R$ needs to reach the bottom of the transient dip and experience demographic fluctuations, which imposes \(\nu_{-}^{-1}\gtrsim t_{dip}\).
-Third, if $R$ survives the dip, the environment should go back to the mild $\xi=1$ state to rule out the extinction of $S$ when $\xi=-1$.
-For this, we require \(\nu_{-}^{-1}\lesssim2\ln{(\frac{K_{+}}{K_{-}})}(a-s)^{-1}\), where the right-hand-side doubles the expected time to reach \(N_R=N_{th}\), ensuring that the dip is not interrupted by a switch; see figure~\ref{fig:SketchAndBehavior}b-c.
-As a fourth condition, we demand that this cycle should be as fast as possible to maximize the number of transient dips (while still allowing the population to evolve back to \(N_R=N_{th}\) after a bump), yielding \(\nu_{+}^{-1}\lesssim2\ln{(\frac{K_{+}}{K_{-}})}s^{-1}\), which is twice the average time needed to return to equilibrium.
+First, in the mild environment (\(K=K_+\)), $R$ needs to be able to evolve to the coexistence equilibrium \(N_R=N_{th}\), requiring a longer average duration of the mild environment \(\nu_{+}^{-1}\) as compared to the evolutionary time scale \(s^{-1}\), i.e., \(\nu_{+}^{-1}\gtrsim s^{-1}\).
+Second, after the switch from mild to harsh environment (\(K_+\rightarrow K_-\)), $R$ needs to reach the bottom of the transient dip and experience demographic fluctuations, which imposes an average duration of the harsh environment \(\nu_{-}^{-1}\) longer than the average time to reach the bottom of the dip \(t_{dip}\), that is, \(\nu_{-}^{-1}\gtrsim t_{dip}\).
+Third, if $R$ survives the dip, the environment should go back to the mild $\xi=1$ state to rule out the extinction of $S$ when the environment stays in the harsh state $\xi=-1$.
+For this, we require the harsh environment to be short, while ensuring that the dip is not interrupted by a switch; see figure~\ref{fig:SketchAndBehavior}b-c.
+This enforces \(\nu_{-}^{-1}\lesssim2\ln{(\frac{K_{+}}{K_{-}})}(a-s)^{-1}\), where the right-hand-side, derived from the small \(x\) limit of equation~\eqref{det_eq_x}, is twice the expected time to reach the equilibrium in the harsh state \(N_R=N_{th}\) and \(N_S=K_--N_{th}\).
+As a fourth condition, we demand that this cycle should be as fast as possible to maximise the number of transient dips (while still allowing the population to evolve back to \(N_R=N_{th}\) after a bump), yielding \(\nu_{+}^{-1}\lesssim2\ln{(\frac{K_{+}}{K_{-}})}s^{-1}\), which, similarly as in the previous condition, is twice the average time needed to return to equilibrium in the mild state.
 Using the environmental parameters \(\nu\) and \(\delta\), the above lead to

 The green contour lines in figure~\ref{fig:PhaseDiagram}a-c enclose the predicted optimal region for the fast eradication of $R$ under \(s=0.1\), \(a=0.25\), \(K_{-}=120\) and \(K_{-}=1000\), and fall in the red areas observed {\it in silico}.
 The borders of these regions depend on \(N_{th}\).
 This stems from the dependence of \(\phi\) and MCT on \(N_{th}\) (see figure \ref{fig:FixProbAndMeanAbsTime}b) and the criterion for long-lived coexistence ($t>2\langle N\rangle$).
 The conservative prediction \eqref{Opt_Env} ignores any dependence on \(N_{th}\).